Paramount Animation: Jim Gianopulos/Mireille Soria era (2017–2021)

 On January 14, 2019, Mireille Soria announced that the team at Paramount Animation will no longer work with Skydance Animation because of their hiring of former Walt Disney Animation Studios and Pixar CCO John Lasseter as the head of animation.
 Luck and Spellbound were still going to be released by Paramount Pictures without the Paramount Animation brand until Apple TV+ acquired the distribution rights to both films in December 2020 and made a larger pact with Skydance Animation in February 2021.
-Apple Original Films would replace Paramount for both Luck and Spellbound.
+Apple Original Films and Netflix would replace Paramount for Luck and Spellbound respectively.

-The studio's sixth film, Wonder Park was released on March 15, 2019.
+The studio's fourth film, Wonder Park was released on March 15, 2019.
 It received mixed reviews and it became a box office flop, grossing only $119.6 million worldwide on a budget of less than $100 million.

 In June 2019, Paramount Animation announced a new slate of animated features, including an animated Spice Girls film, a live-action/animated Mighty Mouse film, an animated film adaptation of The Tiger's Apprentice, a musical film titled Jersey Crabs (later Under the Boardwalk), and the Imagine Entertainment co-production The Shrinking of Treehorn.

-The studio's seventh film The SpongeBob Movie: Sponge on the Run theatrically released only in Canada on August 14, 2020, with a March 4, 2021 release in the United States on Paramount+ and a November 5, 2020 release internationally on Netflix due to the COVID-19 pandemic.
+The studio's fifth film The SpongeBob Movie: Sponge on the Run theatrically released only in Canada on August 14, 2020, with a March 4, 2021, release in the United States on Paramount+ and a November 5, 2020, release internationally on Netflix due to the COVID-19 pandemic.
 The film received positive reviews from critics, and grossed $4.4 million worldwide with a $60 million budget.

 In January 2021, Paramount Animation picked up two new films: an adaption of the upcoming Tom Wheeler book C.O.S.M.O.S. and an original animated film from the Comedy Central star Trevor Noah.